-To run Teacalve, a hardware with Intel SGX support is needed.
+To run Teaclave, a hardware with Intel SGX support is needed.
 You can check with this list of supported hardware.
-Note that you need to configure BIOS to enable SGX sometime.
+Note that you sometimes need to configure BIOS to enable SGX.
 Additionally, you need to install driver and platform software to run SGX applications.
-Details can found in Intel SGX Installation Guide.
+Details can be found in Intel SGX Installation Guide.

 If you don't have an SGX supported hardware at hand, Teaclave can also run in simulation mode.
-However some functions like remote attestation will be disable at this mode.
+However some functions like remote attestation will be disabled in this mode.
 Please start from here if you plan to try in simulation mode.

 # Clone and Build Teaclave